MicrosoftDocs/azure-dev-docs/articles/azure-dev-cli/includes/run-and-debug-vs.md

 ## Open the API solution

-1. Open **Todo.Api.sln** in /src/api.

-1. **azure.yaml** file is detected.
-Visual Studio automatically initializes the application model and runs `azd env refresh`.
+1. Open the `Todo.Api.sln` solution in the `/src/api` directory.
+If you've enabled the azd integration feature, the `azure.yaml` file is detected.
+At this point, Visual Studio automatically initializes the application model and runs `azd env refresh`.

 1. Double-click **Connected Services** to see all the dependencies.
-Even though the web front-end running on Azure App Service isn't part of the api solution, it's detected and included under **Service Dependencies**
+Even though the web front-end running on Azure App Service isn't part of the API solution, it's detected and included under **Service Dependencies**

     !["Visual Studio open azd solution"](../media/run-and-debug/vs-opensln.png)